impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ad-content.md

 Here we define a lambda, or a block of code which can be stored in a variable and passed around to anyone who wants to call it.
 We expect that whoever calls our lambda will pass a single argument to it- an instance of the `Gem::Installer` class.

-If we look at [the docs page](https://web.archive.org/web/20230323054237/https://docs.ruby-lang.org/en/master/Gem/Installer.html){:target="_blank" rel="noopener"} for this class, we see:
+If we look at [the docs page](https://web.archive.org/web/20230323054237/https://docs.ruby-lang.org/en/master/Gem/Installer.html){:target="_blank" rel="noopener" } for this class, we see:

 > The installer invokes pre and post install hooks.
 Hooks can be added... through a rubygems_plugin.rb file in an installed gem...